Stocks Burst Higher, S&P 500 at Record on Vaccine Hopes

 Investors are pushing stocks up as they focus on a more encouraging future, but the present is still bleak in many ways.
 Coronavirus counts continue to rise at troubling rates across much of Europe and the United States, so much that several European governments have brought back restrictions on businesses.

-And in Washington, some uncertainties remain that could derail what’s already become a roughly 11% rally for the S&P 500 so far in November.
-Markets are banking on control of Congress remaining split between Democrats and Republicans, which can keep some of Washington’s pro-business policies the status quo, but that hinges on the result of run-off elections in Georgia in January.
+And in Washington, some uncertainties remain that could derail what’s already become a better than 10% rally for the S&P 500 so far in November.
+Markets are banking on control of Congress remaining split between Democrats and Republicans, which can keep low tax rates and other pro-business policies the status quo in Washington, but that hinges on the result of run-off elections in Georgia in January.

-President Donald Trump has also refused to concede the election and continues to threaten legal action.
+Potential gridlock also makes any potential rescue package for the economy from Congress likely to be smaller than if Democrats had swept control of all of Washington.
+President Donald Trump, meanwhile, has refused to concede the election.

-For now, though, euphoria about a possible return to normal is the dominant force across markets.
+For now, though, euphoria about a possible return to normal is the dominant force across markets, particularly as it layers on top of the tremendous aid the Federal Reserve has already put in place for the economy.

+“Keep in mind that when you remove the virus from the equation, we are set up tremendously well for growth given the unprecedented easy money policies of the Fed,” said Chris Larkin, managing director of trading and investing product at E-Trade Financial.

+Economists expect the central bank to boost its support for the economy even further in an attempt to pick up the slack from a hesitant Congress.

 AP Business Writer Yuri Kageyama and AP journalist Alice Fung contributed.